 - Sports Medicine Care – Both on-site care and coverage of sports events, as well as training room development

-- Referrals – Access to the UCSF sports medicine referral network, priority admittance to sports medicine clinic and acute injury clinic access
+- Referrals – Access to the UCSF sports medicine referral network, priority admittance to the sports medicine clinic, and acute injury clinic access

 Comprehensive cardiac screenings are at the center of the pre-participation physical examinations.
-This free service is supported by more than 100 volunteer physicians in the San Francisco area, as well as UCSF staff members.
-The screenings allow student athletes who could otherwise not afford a full cardiac screening the chance to get a full examination on their hearts prior to the sports season.
+This free service is supported by more than 100 volunteer physicians in the San Francisco area and UCSF staff members.
+The screenings allow student-athletes who could otherwise not afford a full cardiac screening to get a full examination of their hearts before the sports season.

 “We’re looking for evidence of heart disease and this could present in a lot of subtle forms,” Melvin Sheinman, MD, professor of medicine at the UCSF Cardiology Department, stated on the UCSF website.
 “So we look for inheritable heart diseases, problems that develop over time.
 We also look to see if there’s any evidence of congenital heart disease, or problems kids are born with, where these kids can get into trouble.”